LiamCPinchbeck/liamcpinchbeck.github.io/_posts/2025-08-07-continuous-flows.md

 # Training our CNF

-To make the loss simpler, as I showed in my post on [building a normalising flow from scratch](https://liamcpinchbeck.github.io/posts/2025/08/2025-08-04-flow-from-scratch/), we'll presume that we're trying to estimate the probability distribution from a set of samples from some target distribution, which reduces our loss to effectively being,
+To make the loss simpler, as I showed in my post on [building a normalising flow from scratch](https://liamcpinchbeck.github.io/posts/2025/08/2025-08-04-flow-from-scratch/), we'll presume that we're trying to estimate the probability distribution from a set of samples from some target distribution.
+Reducing our loss to effectively being,

 $$\begin{align}
 \mathcal{L}(\mathbf{\theta}) \approx -\frac{1}{N} \sum_i^N \log q_{\mathbf{z}}(\mathbf{z}_i\vert\mathbf{\theta}).